cert-ee/cuckoo3/docs/src/installation/vmcloak.md

 ---

 ## VM creation
-For detailed information about VM creation with VMCloak please refer to [VM Creation](../vms/vmcreation.md)
+For detailed information about VM creation with VMCloak, please refer to [Creating virtual machines](../vms/vmcreation.md).

 ---